Ratheshprabakar/Leetcode-30DayChallenge/README.md

 ---

-***Day 3*** :GGiven an integer array, find the contiguous subarray(containing at least one number) which has the largest sum and return its sum
+***Day 3*** :Given an integer array, find the contiguous subarray(containing at least one number) which has the largest sum and return its sum
 Input : [-2,1,-3,4,-1,2,1,-5,4]
 Output : 6
 Explanation : [4,-1,2,1] has the largest sum=6